 It's easy to access, and right in front of you when you're in your Prius; right in front of your right leg, to be exact.
 Look under the dash below the steering wheel and column, and you'll see a multi-pin female plug that the end of an OBDII adapter will fit right into.

 Depending on the size of the adapter you purchased, you might have issues or concerns about bumping it while you are driving.
 Even though mine is fairly large, I don't have any issue avoiding the adapter when I have it plugged in (which all the time, except when I'm not driving).
 There are various-sized adapters available, so if this is a concern for you, you can find ones that don't extend out as far as mine.

-What to Do If Your ABS Or Traction-Control Warning Lights Unexpectedly Activate While Using Torque
+What If ABS or Traction-Control Warning Lights Activate While Using Torque?

 Occasionally you might notice that after parking on short trips and leaving your tablet or smartphone running Torque, that upon starting up your ABS, VSC, and possibly the traction-control warning lights are on, and braking is mostly being done via the friction brakes.
 Nothing is actually wrong with your Prius: Torque has simply entered a scanning mode, trying to regain communication with the ECUs in your Prius, and the ECUs didn't take kindly to this, so they detected a problem and went into the default mode of restricting regenerative braking.